giovdi/ha-prices/README.md

 You can also separate them from the configuration to a `utility_meters.yaml` file and import it into `configuration.yaml` with this directive:
 `utility_meter: !include utility_meters.yaml`.
-Remove the `unit_meter:` root in this case.
+Remove the `utility_meter:` root in this case.

-If you configure the Unit meters by YALM, restart the Home Assistant.
+If you configure the Utility meters by YALM, restart the Home Assistant.

 #### - Multiple devices

-If you, like me, have dozens of Shelly active, you may prefer using a single Unit meter to keep track of the consumption and then a sensor for each device.
+If you, like me, have dozens of Shelly active, you may prefer using a single Utility meter to keep track of the consumption and then a sensor for each device.

 Unfortunately, at this time (2023.04) it's not possible to track single devices without adding them to the Energy Panel.
 But I have a good workaround, have a look at the [![giovdi - ha-electricity-cost](https://img.shields.io/static/v1?label=giovdi&message=ha-electricity-cost&color=blue&logo=github)](https://github.com/giovdi/ha-electricity-cost) Blueprint.